 Teachers supported by the Knowles Science Teaching Foundation are improving science, technology, engineering and math (STEM) education in U.S. high schools.

-KSTF provides beginning high school STEM teachers with five-year Fellowships designed to help them become master teachers and leaders.
+KSTF provides beginning high school science and mathematics teachers with five-year Fellowships designed to help them become master teachers and leaders.
 These “backbone” teachers reach thousands of students each year, take on leadership roles improving math and science education from the classroom and strengthen the teaching profession.

 THE CHALLENGE: Lack of student interest and proficiency